andrew-pyle/orange-pi-hadoop-cluster/index.md

 So let's gain a quick overview of Hadoop 2 now.
 Read [this article](http://ercoppa.github.io/HadoopInternals/HadoopArchitectureOverview.html) for a more lengthy explanation.

 ![Hadoop Cluster](images/yarn-architecture.gif)
-Image from [Apache Hadoop Documentation](https://hadoop.apache.org/docs/r2.7.2/hadoop-yarn/hadoop-yarn-site/YARN.html) © 2008-2017 Apache Software
+*Image from [Apache Hadoop Documentation](https://hadoop.apache.org/docs/r2.7.2/hadoop-yarn/hadoop-yarn-site/YARN.html) © 2008-2017 Apache Software Foundation*

 #### Cluster Architecture
 The Hadoop 2 architecture relies on pooling the resources of a group of computers linked by a network.
 Several programs work together to distribute programs and data among all the computers so that processing may be done in parallel.